Public Administration

 Evening MPA Admission Requirements

 Students are admitted into the Evening MPA program for fall semester, which starts in August.
-Applicants must meet the following requirements for admission (deadlines: Feb.
-1 for evening):
+Applicants must meet the following requirements for admission (after the priority deadline of January 15 and conclude March 31.

 Hold a Bachelor’s degree from an accredited college or university.